Some facts about Autism Spectrum Disorder (ASD)

-It’s World Autism Awareness Week from 27 March to 2 April.
-With around 1 in 100-110 Australians living with Autism Spectrum Disorder (ASD), the event encourages all people to better understand the condition and ensure people with ASD feel included and treated as equals in society.
+With around 1 in 100-110 Australians living with Autism Spectrum Disorder (ASD), it’s important understand the condition and ensure people with ASD feel included and treated as equals in society.

 What is Autism?

 Autism Spectrum Disorder (ASD) is a complex neurodevelopmental disorder.
 For diagnosis, a person must have deficits in social communication and social interaction alongside restricted, repetitive patterns of behaviours, interests or activities.